Valium Addiction Treatment Center

 - Overdose deaths involving benzodiazepines have increased in recent years, and most included opioids.

-Symptoms and Diagnosis of Valium Addiction
+Signs and Symptoms of Valium Addiction

 - Drowsiness and lethargy